-Other responsibilities of the Hospital Liaison include but are not limited to:
+Other responsibilities of the Hospital Liaison include, but are not limited to:

-- Arranging transportation for the survivors back to their residence. - Working with investigators to gather and preserve the deceased member's equipment and other items that may be of evidentiary value. - Documenting their actions at the conclusion of duties.
+- Arranging transportation for the survivors back to their residence. - Working with investigators to gather and preserve the deceased member's equipment and other items that may be of evidentiary value. - Documenting his/her actions at the conclusion of his/her duties.